emmawcoles/413Bookstore/README.md

 `GET /api/books?pageSize=5&pageNum=1&sortOrder=asc`

+### Get paginated books filtered by category

+`GET /api/books?pageSize=5&pageNum=1&sortOrder=asc&category=Biography`

 Query parameters:

 - `pageSize`: number of books per page
 - `pageNum`: current page number
 - `sortOrder`: `asc` or `desc`
+- `category`: optional category filter; use `All` or omit it to return all books

 ## Notes

 - The backend model matches the `Books` table in the provided database.
 - The frontend resets to page 1 when the page size changes.
+- The frontend resets to page 1 when the category changes.
 - Title sorting can be toggled between ascending and descending order.
+- The shopping cart is stored in `sessionStorage` for the duration of the browser session.
+- The full cart view uses a simple frontend toggle so users can continue shopping without losing their page, category, or sort state.